Are menstrual cups safe?

 TSS is a bacterial infection that has been linked to prolonged use of some high-absorbency tampons.

 TSS can be life-threatening and is characterised by the following symptoms; fever, vomiting, diarrhea, a skin rash that looks like sunburn, peeling patches of skin on the feet and hands, muscular aches, headaches, a sore throat, red eyes, confusion, a drop in blood pressure, joint pains, sensitivity to light, kidney failure, fainting or collapsing.

 If you experience any of these symptoms you should remove your menstrual cup immediately and contact the local emergency department.

-We recommend you seek the advice of your medical practitioner/gynaecologist should you wish to use a menstrual cup in conjunction with an IUD.
+That said, we still strongly recommend you seek the advice of your medical practitioner/gynaecologist should you wish to use a menstrual cup in conjunction with an IUD.
 Your doctor may trim the IUD strings if they are long or sit low in the vaginal canal.

-If your GP has given you the all clear to use a cup in conjunction with you IUD, it is recommended you;
+If your GP has given you the all clear to use a cup in conjunction with your IUD, it is recommended you;

 There is currently no known evidence to support an increased risk of a yeast infection (candida albicans) with a menstrual cup.

-It is estimated that 75% of people experience thrush at some and whilst thrush does not cause any long term health issues it can be very uncomfortable and can be recurrent.
+It is estimated that 75% of people experience thrush at some time and whilst thrush does not cause any long-term health issues it can be very uncomfortable and can be recurrent.